Sleep Token

-Sleep Token are a British rock band from London, England, formed in 2016.
-The group are an anonymous, masked collective, led by a frontman using the moniker Vessel.
-They have been categorised under many different genres, including alternative metal, post-rock/metal, progressive metal and indie rock/pop.
-After self-releasing their debut extended play (EP) One in 2016, the band signed with Basick Records and issued a follow-up, Two, the next year.
-The group later signed with Spinefarm Records in 2019 and released their debut full-length album Sundowning, which was followed in 2021 by This Place Will Become Your Tomb.
-A third studio album, Take Me Back to Eden, is scheduled for release in May 2023.
+Sleep Token are an English rock band formed in London in 2016.
+Its members remain anonymous by wearing masks.
+After self-releasing their debut EP One in 2016, the band signed with Basick Records and issued a follow-up EP, Two, the next year.
+The group signed with Spinefarm Records and released their first full-length album Sundowning in 2019, which was followed in 2021 by This Place Will Become Your Tomb.
+A third album, Take Me Back to Eden, was released in May 2023.
+Their fourth album, Even in Arcadia, was released in May 2025, through RCA Records.

 History

 2016–2019: Beginnings and early releases

 Sleep Token debuted in September 2016 with the release of their first single, "Thread the Needle".
 The track was followed in December by the band's debut EP One, which featured two additional songs plus alternative piano arrangements of all three tracks.

+On 28 February 2017 they released a cover of "Hey Ya!", originally by OutKast.

 In May 2017, it was announced that Sleep Token had signed with independent label Basick Records and would release their second EP Two in July.
 Ahead of the EP's release, the group issued two new singles – "Calcutta" in May and "Nazareth" in June.
 In the publication's exclusive premiere of "Calcutta", Metal Hammer writer Luke Morton described the song as "an odd and unique mix of technical metal and expansive indie soundscapes".
-Reviewing Two for Distorted Sound, Matt Corcoran also noted the combination of elements from multiple genres, explaining that "Across these three spellbinding tracks the band fully delivers on their genre-blending promise, moving between light indie atmospherics and dark, Meshuggah-esque heaviness and covering most of the spectrum in between."
+Reviewing Two for Distorted Sound, Matt Corcoran also noted the combination of elements from multiple genres, explaining, "Across these three spellbinding tracks the band fully delivers on their genre-blending promise, moving between light indie atmospherics and dark, Meshuggah-esque heaviness and covering most of the spectrum in between".

-Just before the release of Two, Sleep Token made their live debut at the Black Heart in London on 17 June 2017.
-Shows later in the year included performances at the O2 Academy Islington supporting Norwegian band Motorpsycho in October, and at Student Central supporting French synthwave artist Perturbator in December.
+One of the earliest performances of the band was at O2 Academy Islington supporting Norwegian band Motorpsycho in October, and at Student Central supporting French synthwave artist Perturbator in December.
 During early 2018, they also supported Loathe alongside Holding Absence, played at festivals including Camden Rocks, and performed at Maida Vale Studios for the BBC Radio 1 Rock Show.

 In June the band released the first in a string of standalone singles, "Jaws".
-A cover version of Outkast's "Hey Ya!" followed in August, ahead of the band's performance at Reading and Leeds Festivals that month.
 In October, they released "The Way That You Were" and played their first headline (and eleventh overall) show at St Pancras Old Church, tickets for which reportedly sold out in 30 seconds.
 "Jaws" and "The Way That You Were" were later issued together on 10" vinyl for Record Store Day in 2021.